RomLab/system-for-underfloor-heating-v2.0/README.md

 Picture 7: The cutout from the picture 4 – location of temperature sensors by a fireplace.
 </p>

-In the picutre 7 is cutout of part from all drawing (the picture 4) for location temperature sensors by a smoke flue.
+In the picutre 7 is a cutout of a part of the entire drawing (the picture 4) for location temperature sensors by a smoke flue.
 To obtain the temperature from the smoke flue is a thermocouple 72-21301041 type K from manufacture Güenther.
 The temperature range is from -100 °C to 400 °C. The thermocouple is in the picture 9.

-In the picture 8 is cutout of part from all drawing (the picture 4) for location temperature sensor in the HWT.
+In the picture 8 is a cutout of part of the entire drawing (the picture 4) for location temperature sensor in the HWT.
 To obtain the temperature from the central HWT, outdoor temperature and room temperature from individual rooms is temperature sensor DS18B20 from manufacture Maxim.
 The temperature range is from -55 °C to +125 °C. It is used sensors in a package TO-92 for the WRTS, for the HWT and outdoor temperature.
 The sensor is stored in protection package.

 <p align="center">
 <img src="diagrams/drawio/png/cutout-of-hot-water-tank-with-temperatures-sensor.png" width="250px" alt="The cutout from the picture 4 – location of temperature sensors in the heating water tank.">